AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/outbound-proxy.md

 ## Limitations

-There is a factor that can prevent certain traffic from being routed through the outgoing proxy.
-AdGuard will only re-route traffic that goes through it.
-Basically, it means apps that have **Ad blocking** flag enabled in the **Apps Management** tab.
+There is a factor that can prevent certain traffic from being routed through the outgoing proxy even after you configure AdGuard proxy settings.
+It can happen if you don't set up the app itself to send the traffic through AdGuard.
+To do it, you need to proceed to **App management**, choose the app, and turn on **Route traffic through AdGuard**.